 Julio did not associate much with anyone.
 Meek and obedient by nature, he complied with the house rules and posed no threat to the other residents.
 He sat by the window silently, staring out into the garden.
 At night, he used to retire early and scribble all over his secret diary.
 In appearance, he was just a broke introvert.
 The doctors at the institute declared him mentally and physically sound.
 Hence, it was puzzling why such a person would wish to stay in an asylum, let alone willingly partake in receiving treatment for some abject mental anomaly?

 The Proctor followed the case.
-He knew it was not a simple, plausible case of lack in social skills and self-awareness as it met the eye.
+He knew it was not a simple, plausible case of lack of social skills and self-awareness as it met the eye.
 The other doctors vouched for him, a prodigy and a man of strict principles.
 They knew that the mere case of an introvert would never pique his interest.
 They had failed to diagnose the patient.

 The Proctor frequented Julio’s room, talking for hours straight.
-Their conversations always held in private.
+Their conversations were always held in private.
 He made sure no one was to bother Julio by pursuing questions on his condition and recovery.
 These sessions carried on and with time became vigorous.
 The discussions pursued fields beyond mental health.
 They seeded deep into art, science, literature, architecture, culture, economics and history.
 This man turned out to be a walking library and an active chess player.
 His mental prowess was equivalent to an academic expert in any field.
 The Proctor looked forward to their sessions together.
 Julio made a delightful conversation partner, and they bonded well as mates.

 Sensing no behavioural misconduct or mental instability, they finally declared Julio sound in mind.
 The staff organized a grand farewell feast.
 Everyone rejoiced and prayed for his well-being.
 On the day of discharge, the Proctor accompanied him to the front gates.